flashbots/mempool-dumpster/README.md

 Notes:

 - This project is under active development, although relatively stable and ready to use in production
-- Observing about 1M - 1.5M transactions per day
+- Observing about 1M - 1.5M unique transactions per day

+---

+# FAQ

+- _What is a-pool?_ ...
+A-Pool is a regular geth node with some optimized peering settings, subscribed to over the network.
+- _What are exclusive transactions?_ ... a transaction that was seen from no other source (transaction only provided by a single source)

 ---